-The welding was done using MMA welding procedure.
-The TESTING OF THE WELDED JOINT BASIC ZONES BALLISTIC levels of the ballistic protection; the most used by the ARMOX manufacturers are STANAG 4569 (Table 2) prescribed by the NATO and EN 1522, prescribed by the UN, primarily due to the customers' requests [4].
+TESTING OF THE WELDED JOINT BASIC ZONES BALLISTIC RESISTANCE

+Many countries have prescribed standards regarding the levels of the ballistic protection; the most used by the ARMOX manufacturers are STANAG 4569 (Table 2) prescribed by the NATO and EN 1522, prescribed by the UN, primarily due to the customers' requests [4].
 The STANAG 4569 standard refers to degrees of the protection for logistic and light armored vehicles.